indeedeng/django-ptrack/README.md

 Ptrack ignores anything it cannot decrypt or deserialize.
 Callbacks are not run if someone attempts to guess a URL endpoint.

-## Notes
-* When testing locally, the tracking pixel appears as an empty box rather than appearing invisible.
-This is because Gmail can't handle reading from localhost.
-* If the server has downtime, the pixel appears as an empty box.
-For this reason, it is best to include the tracking pixel at the bottom of an email or page.
-* Realize that the encoded metadata tied to the tracking pixel is stored in the URL.
-As a best practice, the number of characters you store should be less than half the maximum character limit of your supported browser.

 ## Testing
 To build tests, navigate to the ptrack directory on your local machine and run